bdorney/CMS_GEM_Analysis_Framework/README.txt

     file have been provided in the default repository.
 A usage example is given as:

         ./analyzeUniformity config/configRun.cfg true

+    As a general rule each detector you are testing will usually have a series of raw files associated with it.
+It is recommended each raw file should have a run number associated with it.
+The set of run numbers for a given detector should be unique (i.e. two different detectors can have a run 1 but for a specific detector run 1 is unique).
+The framework expects that you provide a run number, form "_RunX_" for X some integer, in each of the input files defined in your config/configRun.cfg (see Section 4.e.iii).

             # 3.a.i Helper Script - Run Mode: Grid
             # --------------------------------------------------------